 “Enough to Leave” is another very personal one, but it’s a subject I want to talk about because it’s something that I feel strongly about.
 This is a direct song to two of my friends that died last year of heroin overdoses or, more specifically, heroin that had been cut with fentanyl.
 I lost two good ones; they were people that I loved dearly.

 They both died within a week of each other and, the morning I heard that the second one died, I just sat down at my table and started writing this one.
 I was reaching up, singing the song straight to them.

 What’s interesting is I showed this song to another one of my friends, and he related to it in a different way—more about lost love than a dead person.
 It’s cool that the listener can interpret it any way, but I was straight-up speaking directly to two friends of mine who had passed.

 On “Hollow Heart,” I was trying to write a good old bluegrass song—not so progressive, not so psychedelic.
-There’s another song I wrote called “Dust in a Baggie” and I like that one alright, so I feel like this one is sort of in that vein.
+Just a good bluegrass song in G. There’s another song I wrote called “Dust in a Baggie” and I like that one alright, so I feel like this one is sort of in that vein.
 It’s about a toxic relationship, I suppose.

 Love Like Me